 As part of the planning process, isolated pilot testing completed on-site at West Parish Filters from 2018-2020 identified Dissolved Air Flotation (DAF) as the new treatment method to most effectively limit the formation of DBPs.
 Pictured above is the outside of the pilot testing facility at West Parish Filters and (below) the small-scale DAF filters used as part of pilot testing.

-Planning, design, and construction of a new drinking water treatment facility of this size is a complex and lengthy process (the original construction of Borden Brook Reservoir, Cobble Mountain Reservoir, and West Parish Filters took more than 30 years to design and complete).
+Planning, design, and construction of a new drinking water treatment facility of this size is a complex and lengthy process (the original design and construction of Borden Brook Reservoir, Cobble Mountain Reservoir, and West Parish Filters took more than 30 years).
 The Commission is accelerating and advancing this process as quickly as possible with plans to complete construction by 2027.

 The first phase of construction began in 2021 and includes: